Do your applications use this vulnerable package?

 - published 11 May 2020

 - disclosed 29 Apr 2020

 Introduced: 29 Apr 2020CVE NOT AVAILABLE CWE-79 Open this link in a new tab

 buefy is a lightweight library of responsive UI components for Vue.js based on Bulma framework and design.

-Affected versions of this package are vulnerable to Cross-site Scripting (XSS).
-It's possible to insert HTML into programmatic components.
+Affected versions of this package are vulnerable to Cross-site Scripting (XSS) via the input tag.
+Error messages do not sanitise input.

 A cross-site scripting attack occurs when the attacker tricks a legitimate web-based application or site to accept a request as originating from a trusted source.